Norma Jean (band)

-Norma Jean (formerly known as Luti-Kriss) is an American metalcore band from Douglasville, Georgia, a suburb of Atlanta.
-Since their inception in 1997, numerous lineup changes have left the band with no original members.
+Norma Jean (originally known as Luti-Kriss) is an American metalcore band from Douglasville, Georgia, a suburb of Atlanta.
+Formed in 1997, the band has evolved through various lineup changes, resulting in no original members remaining.
 To date, Norma Jean has released nine studio albums and received a Grammy Award nomination in 2006 for Best Recording Package for their second album O' God, the Aftermath.
 The band's name is derived from the real name of actress Marilyn Monroe.
+The Idea being that the band was forced to change their name from Luti-Kriss, much like Marilyn herself was "forced".

 History

 Luti-Kriss and debut album (1997–2004)

 Norma Jean formed in 1997 under the name Luti-Kriss with Josh Scogin on vocals, guitarists Scottie Henry and Chris Day, Josh Swofford on bass, Mick Bailey on turntables, and Daniel Davison on drums.
 The band recorded a split EP with Travail that was released in 1999 through Pluto Records.
-Luti-Kriss's songs from the split would later be released on 5ep, which was released on July 25, 2000 through Pluto Records.
+Luti-Kriss's songs from the split would later be released on 5ep, which was released on July 25, 2000, through Pluto Records.
 The sound of theses EPs differed greatly from future releases, featuring an aggressive nu metal and rap metal style.
 Shortly after the release of 5ep, Swofford would leave the band and be replaced by Josh Doolittle.
 The band then would start working on the debut album Throwing Myself, with Bailey leaving during the album's production.
+The album featured the nu metal elements of the previous EP's, but with a newly acquired metalcore/hardcore sound added as well that the band would soon pursue fully on following albums.

 Evolving from Luti-Kriss, the original Norma Jean lineup consisted of the final Luti-Kriss lineup, utilizing additional percussion on recordings instead of turntables.
 Drummer Daniel Davison, explained that the band got their name from actress Marilyn Monroe, whose real name is Norma Jeane Baker.
 It was not until after they decided upon that name that they "were looking at a book" which apparently claimed that "Norma" means "pattern", and "Jean" means "God's grace and mercy", combined into "Patterns of grace and mercy".
 In 2002 the band released Bless the Martyr and Kiss the Child on Solid State Records.
 Their original vocalist Josh Scogin left the band shortly after the release of Bless the Martyr and Kiss the Child, stating that "it was just something that I felt led to do."
 Scogin has been known to join in with Norma Jean during live performances to sing "Memphis Will Be Laid To Waste" since his departure.
 Original bassist Joshua Doolittle also left the band around the same time as Scogin.
 Doolittle was replaced by Jake Schultz.
 Scogin left the band and later went on to start the Chariot; he was replaced by Brad Norris for about a year and nine months.